wikimedia/operations-puppet-cdh4/README.md

 sudo service hadoop-hdfs-datanode start
 ```

-*Note: replace 'hadoop-yarn-' services above with 'hadoop-0.20-mapreduce-' services if you are using MRv1 instead of YARN.*

 When there are multiple NameNodes and automatic failover is not configured
 (it is not yet supported by this puppet module), both NameNodes start up
 in standby mode.
 You will have to manually transition one of them to active.